Six-Point Method for Multi-Camera Systems with Reduced Solution Space

-This paper estimates the full DOF relative pose for a multi-camera system using PCs.
-The main contributions of this work are as follows: \begin{itemize} \item We estimate 6DOF relative pose from a minimal number of six PCs for multi-camera systems.
-A generic minimal solver for the generalized camera and two minimal solvers for popular configurations of two-camera rigs are proposed.
-Moreover, we enumerate all configurations of minimal six-point problems for multi-camera systems. \item For multi-camera systems, when a subset of PCs relate the same cameras across two views, ray bundle constraints are found and proven.
-It can be seen that using ray bundle constraints reduces the number of solutions and generates numerically stable solvers for relative pose estimation. \item We exploit a framework by decoupling rotation and translation.
-Rotation can be represented by Cayley or quaternion parametrization, and translation is eliminated by using the hidden variable technique.
-This framework can easily deal with relative pose estimation for other configurations of multi-camera systems. \end{itemize}
+This paper utilizes PCs to estimate the full DOF relative pose for multi-camera systems.
+The main contributions of this work are summarized as follows: \begin{itemize} \item We estimate 6DOF relative pose from a minimal number of six PCs for multi-camera systems.
+By decoupling rotation and translation, a generic minimal solver for the generalized camera and two minimal solvers for popular configurations of two-camera rigs are proposed. \item For multi-camera systems, when a subset of PCs relate the same cameras across two views, ray bundle constraints are found and proven.
+It can be seen that using ray bundle constraints reduces the number of solutions and generates numerically stable solvers for relative pose estimation. \item All configurations of minimal six-point problems for multi-camera systems are first enumerated using graph enumeration and the P{\'o}lya enumeration theorem.
+Totally there are $5953$ cases.
+Moreover, we enumerate all the distinct graphs in a recursive way with 50 lines of Matlab code only. \end{itemize}